-A cloud-based contact center also simplifies call management for agents with the ability to easily deploy self-service options for customers.
-Chatbots, virtual assistants, interactive voice recognition (IVR) and AI can help customers get answers to common questions and enables them to complete transactions, check account balances, track shipments and more without talking to an agent.
-This allows agents to focus more time on handling customer escalations.
+Cloud-based contact center solutions also simplify call management for agents, who can easily deploy self-service options for customers.
+Chatbots, virtual assistants and interactive voice recognition (IVR) can help customers get answers to common questions, complete transactions, check account balances, track shipments and more without talking to an agent.
+This allows agents to focus their time on handling customer escalations.

-By moving to the cloud, contact centers can provide increased visibility into the customer journey by collecting data and analytics across communication channels, from chatbot interactions to call transcripts.
-These customized reports can enable marketing teams, product development teams and other business areas to continuously improve the customer experience.
-For example, if customers are frequently asking the chatbot where to find delivery information on the website, the marketing team might consider restructuring their website to make that information easier to find.
+By moving to cloud contact center solutions, you can increase visibility into the customer journey by collecting data and analytics across communication channels, from chatbot interactions to call transcripts.
+These customized reports help your marketing teams, product development teams and other business areas to continuously improve the customer experience.
+For example, if customers frequently ask a chatbot where to find delivery details on your website, the marketing team might consider restructuring the site to make that information easier to find.

 In a highly competitive market, organizations must be able to quickly deploy new services to outpace their competition and remain relevant in the market.
 Not only do cloud-based contact centers enable rapid deployment of new services and features, but their unified and intuitive interfaces make it easy for agents and staff to get up to speed quickly on the new technology.

 Moving your contact center to the cloud can catapult your customer service experience into the future with advanced, modern solutions.
-However, selecting a cloud platform for your contact center can be challenging with dozens of solutions available on the market.
+However, selecting the right cloud contact center solution for your business can be challenging with dozens of solutions available on the market.

-Leveraging our Advanced Technology Center (ATC), our contact center experts can help you evaluate, test and identify the right solution for your contact center so you can unlock the most value from cloud.
-Our expertise across 12 major contact center platforms and application vendors, combined with our partnerships with cloud providers — including AWS, Google Cloud and Microsoft Azure — allows us to provide a holistic approach to contact center cloud migrations, deployments and agent training so you can ensure a smooth transition.
+WWT's Advanced Technology Center (ATC) provides access to contact center experts that can help you evaluate, test and identify the right solution for your contact center.
+As a result, you can unlock the most value from the cloud.
+We provide expertise across 12 major contact center platforms and application vendors, in addition to our partnerships with cloud providers like AWS, Google Cloud and Microsoft Azure.
+This allows us to provide a holistic approach to contact center cloud migrations, deployments and agent training so you can ensure a smooth transition.